 Feline Hepatic Lipidosis

-Fatty Liver Disease is one of the most common liver diseases in cats, mostly seen in older, obese cats.
+Fatty Liver Disease is one of the most common liver diseases in cats, primarily seen in older, obese cats.

 If your cat stops eating for a few days, its body will need to break down fat very quickly to keep nutrient levels balanced.
 This overwhelms the liver, causing fat to build up there.
 Eventually, the liver stops working properly.
 As the disease progresses, it may result in fatal liver failure.

-Anorexia is the main cause of fatty liver disease.
+Anorexia is the leading cause of fatty liver disease.
 If your cat was overweight before the anorexia, it has a greater chance of developing fatty liver disease.

-There are other conditions that cause a loss of appetite, which can result in fatty liver disease:
+Other conditions cause a loss of appetite, which can result in fatty liver disease:

 - Intestinal disease